-Weekly feature for the award-winning The New European, the voice of the 48%
+Weekly feature running from August 2019 to July 2021 in the award-winning The New European, the voice of the 48%

 Issue 155, 1-7 August 2019: SONGS OF FREEDOM (Berlin).
 Sophia Deboick kicks off a new feature, looking at the musical history of a different city each week.
 First an examination of Berlin’s remarkably creative heritage, from Dietrich to Depeche Mode, with many in between.